 New York City's Theater District has it all when it comes to dining, from world-class steaks to classic Italian to New American newcomers.
-If you’re going to a show, you can grab a great meal from one of the many pre-theatre menus available.
-If you don’t have a curtain to catch, wait to dine until the theatregoers disperse (around 8pm), or head over to one of the many restaurants that are a destination unto themselves.
-After a show, you can still dine in style at many of the neighborhood restaurants keep high-energy scenes going long after the last curtain falls.
+If you’re going to a show, you can grab a great meal from one of the many pre-theatre menus on offer.
+If you don’t have a curtain to catch, wait to dine until the theatregoers disperse (around 8pm).
+Many of the restaurants in Times Square and the Theater District are destinations unto themselves, regardless of Broadway.
+After a show, you can still dine in style, as many of the neighborhood restaurants keep high-energy scenes going long after the last curtain falls.

-When it opened this September in the New York Times Building, Guy’s American Kitchen & Bar introduced the Guy Fieri style of dining to Times Square.
-From the crave-worthy menu to the buzzing bar scene, the dynamic restaurant spotlights Guy’s signature style of cooking—big on flavor and short on boundaries.
+When it opened in Fall 2012 in the New York Times Building, Guy’s American Kitchen & Bar (review) introduced the Guy Fieri style of dining to New York City.
+From the crave-worthy menu to the buzzing bar scene, this dynamic Times Square restaurant spotlights Guy’s signature style of cooking—big on flavor and short on boundaries.
 220 W. 44th St. (Broadway), 646-532-4897; guysamerican.com

 Rock your senses with tantalizing food and drinks and an awe-inspiring rock memorabilia collection at the Hard Rock Cafe’s Times Square location.
 Boasting a unique outdoor space above the building’s historic marquee that hosts private parties, the building that Hard Rock occupies—the Paramount Theater—is rich with history.
 1501 Broadway (43rd-44th Sts.), 212-343-3355; hardrock.com

-The expansive Del Frisco’s Double Eagle Steak House eflects the rhythm and energy of midtown, and Broadway’s theaters are just a block or two away.
-The menu features fresh, aged prime beef shipped from the Midwest twice a week, and magnificent cold-water lobster tails and specialties such as combination shrimp platters and crab cakes.
+The expansive Del Frisco’s Double Eagle Steak House (review) reflects the rhythm and energy of midtown, and Broadway’s theaters are just a block or two away.
+The menu features fresh, aged prime beef shipped from the Midwest twice a week, magnificent cold-water lobster tails, and specialties such as combination shrimp platters and crab cakes.
 49th St. & Sixth Ave., 212-575-5129; delfriscos.com

 Stop into any of Heartland Brewery’s locations and you’ll see that it isn’t just beer that’s brewing at New York’s first American-style brewpub.
-The relaxed atmosphere makes it a great place to kick back and relax, and the multiple locations make it easy to stop in and sample one of the many unique brewed beers.
+The relaxed atmospheres are great for kicking back and relaxing, and the multiple locations make it convenient to stop in and sample one of their many unique brewed beers.
 Conveniently located in the Port Authority Bus Terminal, the Midtown West location features a welcoming mahogany bar, spacious dining room, and founder Jon Bloostein’s personal collection of “breweriana” on the walls.
 The menu showcases dishes that have long been popular specials at other the Heartlands and are now being served full-time here.
 625 Eighth Ave. at 41st St., 646-214-1000; heartlandbrewery.com